Continuous viscosity solutions to linear-quadratic stochastic control problems with singular terminal state constraint: Solution and verification

-It has been shown in \cite[Lemma 5.1, Lemma 5.2]{Graewe2018} that the process $(X_s^*)_{s\in[t,T]}$ is monotone and that we may w.l.o.g restrict ourselves to admissible controls that result in a monotone portfolio process.
+It has been shown in \cite[Lemma 5.2]{Graewe2018} that we may w.l.o.g restrict ourselves to admissible controls that result in a monotone portfolio process.
 We denote by $\bar{\mathcal A}(t, x)$ the set of all admissible controls under which the portfolio process is monotone.
-For any $(\xi,\mu)\in \bar{\mathcal A}(t,x)$ the expected residual costs vanish as $s\rightarrow T$ as shown by the following lemma. \begin{lemma} For every $(\xi,\mu) \in \bar{\mathcal A}(t,x)$ it holds that